threefoldfoundation/info_legal/src/terms_conditions_griduser.md

 Except as explicitly set forth herein, Company makes no representations that the TF Products are appropriate for use in any jurisdictions.
 Users engaging with the TF Products from any jurisdictions do so at their own risk and are responsible for compliance with local laws.

-The User understands and expressly accepts that the TFTs, 3Bot Connect App, the ThreeFold Grid and other TF Products were created and made available to the User at its sole risk on an "AS IS" and “UNDER DEVELOPMENT” basis.
+The User understands and expressly accepts that the TFTs, ThreeFold Connect App, the ThreeFold Grid and other TF Products were created and made available to the User at its sole risk on an "AS IS" and “UNDER DEVELOPMENT” basis.

 COMPANY DISCLAIMS ALL REPRESENTATIONS AND WARRANTIES, EXPRESS AND IMPLIED, INCLUDING BUT NOT LIMITED TO THE IMPLIED WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE, TITLE, AND NON-INFRINGEMENT.
 COMPANY MAKES NO WARRANTY THAT THE TF PRODUCTS OR DOCUMENTATION WILL BE UNINTERRUPTED, ACCURATE, COMPLETE, RELIABLE, CURRENT, ERROR-FREE, VIRUS FREE, OR FREE OF MALICIOUS CODE OR HARMFUL COMPONENTS, OR THAT DEFECTS WILL BE CORRECTED.
 COMPANY DOES NOT CONTROL, ENDORSE, SPONSOR, OR ADOPT ANY CONTENT AND MAKES NO REPRESENTATIONS OR WARRANTIES OF ANY KIND REGARDING THE CONTENT STORED ON THE THREEFOLD GRID.
 COMPANY HAS NO OBLIGATION TO SCREEN, MONITOR, OR EDIT CONTENT AND IS NOT RESPONSIBLE OR LIABLE FOR ANY CONTENT.
 YOU ACKNOWLEDGE AND AGREE THAT COMPANY HAS NO INDEMNITY, SUPPORT, SERVICE LEVEL, OR OTHER OBLIGATIONS HEREUNDER.